zjupure/GlideWebpDecoder/README.md

 # GlideWebpDecoder

-GlideWebpDecoder is a [Glide](https://github.com/bumptech/glide) integration library for decode and show webp images on Android platform.
+GlideWebpDecoder is a [Glide](https://github.com/bumptech/glide) integration library for decoding and displaying webp images on Android platforms.
 It is based on [libwebp](https://github.com/webmproject/libwebp) project and takes some implementation from [Fresco](https://github.com/facebook/fresco) and [GlideWebpSupport](https://github.com/roths/GlideWebpSupport) as references.

 ## Features

-* play animated wepb images on all Android versions
+* play animated webp images on all Android versions
-* show transparent or lossless webp images on Android devices lower than 4.2.1 (BitmapFactory support webp decode on 4.2+ system so we have no need to handle)
+* show transparent or lossless webp images on Android devices lower than 4.2.1 (BitmapFactory support webp decode on 4.2+ android system so we have no need to handle)

 ## Dependency Integration

-Library is availble in jcenter.
+Library is available in jcenter.
 If you are build with Gradle, just add the following dependencies to your `build.gradle` file

 ```gradle
 // webpdecoder